Jaeman Salmon: Penrith Panthers

 On 22 December 2020, he signed a one-year deal to join Penrith for the 2021 NRL season.
-In round 13 of the 2021 NRL season, he made his club debut for Penrith against the Wests Tigers in a 26-6 loss.
+In round 13 of the 2021 NRL season, he made his club debut for Penrith against the Wests Tigers in a 6-26 loss.

 He was retained for the 2022 season and played the first nine games of the competition mostly in the back row.

 In round 13 of the 2022 NRL season, Salmon scored his first try for Penrith in a 30-18 victory over Canterbury.

 Following Penrith's round 21 victory over Canberra in the 2022 NRL season, Salmon was verbally attacked by Canberra head coach Ricky Stuart in the post match press conference.
 During the game, Salmon had lashed out with his boots whilst being tackled which injured Tom Starling.
 Stuart went on to say "I've had history with that kid.
 I know that kid very well.
 He was a weak gutted dog as a kid and he hasn't changed now.
 He's a weak gutted dog person now".

 Stuart was later suspended by the NRL for those remarks towards Salmon.
 Salmon played 25 games for Penrith in the 2022 NRL season with 22 of them coming from the interchange bench.
 Salmon played for Penrith in their 2022 NRL Grand Final victory over Parramatta.
 Following the game, Salmon took a picture of himself which was later uploaded to social media with the caption "Just a premiership winning weak gutted dog".
 The post was then subsequently deleted.

-On 18 February 2023, Salmon played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.
+On 18 February 2023, Salmon played in Penrith's 12-13 upset loss to St Helens RFC in the 2023 World Club Challenge.

+In round 5 of the 2023 NRL season, Salmon scored the final try in Penrith's 53-12 victory over Canberra.
+After scoring the try, Salmon could be seen yelling "Weak Gutted Dog" at the crowd.

+On 1 August 2023, Salmon signed a two-year deal to join Canterbury starting in 2024.